Beacon Theatre (New York City): Auditorium

 The side walls of the orchestra contain ornate arched doorways.
 Above each of the arches are theatrical masks, which are flanked by swags and cartouches.
 Above these arches are the balcony's side walls, which are divided into two bays by fluted pilasters.
 Each bay contains a piece of a mural by Kjoldgaard; according to the New York City Landmarks Preservation Commission, these represent "oriental scenes with caravans of elephants, camels, and traders".
 The ceiling above the front of the auditorium contains a red, gold, green, and blue color scheme and is designed to resemble the draped roof of a tent.
 A Venetian-style chandelier hangs from the center of the ceiling.

 The proscenium arch consists of Doric-style columns on either side, supporting the top of the proscenium.
 The latticework of the proscenium had openings for the sound coming from the theater's organ.
 Flanking the proscenium are bronze female figures, which measure 30 ft and depict Greek goddesses.
 Women's Wear Daily described these figures as "heroic-size bronzes of Amazons with spear and shield".
 Above the proscenium are green and gold plaster draperies.
 The theater originally had a curtain that contemporary media described as the only "contour curtain" in a movie theater in the United States.

 The Beacon also retains its original Wurlitzer organ in its orchestra pit.
 The organ was manufactured in 1928 and contains four manuals and 19 ranks.
 The Beacon is one of three theaters in Manhattan that retains its original organ, along with Radio City Music Hall and the United Palace.
 The organ was abandoned by the early 1960s, but it was not removed because the removal cost was too high for the theater's operators.
 The organ was restored in 1967 and remained in use at the Beacon until it was sealed in 2009.

+Elevator

+Comedian Chris Distefano signs the Beacon Theatre elevator in 2022.

+Since 2007, more than 2,000 performers have been encouraged to sign their name on the walls of an elevator inside the venue.
+Signers include Jerry Seinfeld, Bono, Amy Poehler and Tina Fey, Dan and Phil, Trevor Noah, Ben Schwartz, and Eddie Vedder.
+There are a total of three stage elevators inside the venue: one for the main stage, one for the orchestra pit and one for the Wurlitzer organ.